Collaborative Honeypot Defense in UAV Networks: A Learning-Based Game Approach: Introduction

 \section{Introduction}

 With the advancements in communication and embedded technologies, unmanned aerial vehicles (UAVs) have been widely employed in a variety of applications including power lines inspection, medical delivery, disaster search, and crowd surveillance \cite{8943319,9696188,9123863}.
-Thanks to their low cost, 3D mobility, and flexible deployment, UAVs can be swiftly dispatched to hard-to-reach sites (e.g., disaster zones) to undertake time-critical missions and offer urgent communication services using line-of-sight (LoS) links \cite{9453853,9035635,9397365}.
-As UAVs are computer-controlled agents with wireless/radio interfaces, the widespread use of UAVs in service offering exposes them to a plethora of sophisticated cyber attacks \cite{8946587} such as eavesdropping, hijacking, data theft, and denial-of-service (DoS).
+Thanks to their low cost, 3D mobility, and flexible deployment, UAVs can be swiftly dispatched to hard-to-reach sites (e.g., disaster zones) to undertake time-critical missions and offer urgent communication services using line-of-sight (LoS) links \cite{9453853,9035635,10221755}.
+As UAVs are computer-controlled agents with wireless/radio interfaces, the widespread use of UAVs in service offering exposes them to a plethora of sophisticated cyberattacks\footnotemark[1] \cite{8946587} such as denial-of-service (DoS), hijacking, and data theft.

 In the face of escalating cyber threats, low/medium-interaction honeypots, as a supplemental active defense technology, provide a cost-effective alternative to strengthen UAV defense \cite{9359711,6587320,4267549}.
-Honeypots are physical or virtual systems that imitate real devices to lure and trap intruders, allowing defenders to continuously learn new attack patterns \cite{9500567}.
+Honeypots are physical or virtual systems that imitate real devices to lure and trap intruders, allowing defenders to continuously learn new attack patterns \cite{9500567,10090432}.
 Low/medium-interaction honeypots (which simulate network operations on the TCP/IP stack) can provide lightweight defenses, compared to resource-hungry high-interaction honeypots \cite{4267549,9149314}.
 These defenses are particularly suitable for mobile and resource-constrained devices (such as battery-powered UAVs), which have drawn numerous research efforts.
 For example, Vasilomanolakis \emph{et al}. \cite{Vasi2014HosTaGe} develop the HosTaGe prototype, a generic low-interaction honeypot, for mobile devices to identify fraudulent wireless networks as they connect.
-Meanwhile, a medium-interaction honeypot prototype called HoneyDrone is implemented on small-size UAVs by Daubert \emph{et al}. \cite{Daub2018HoneyDrone} via simulating UAV-specific protocols in the UAV honeypot.
+Meanwhile, a medium-interaction honeypot prototype called HoneyDrone is implemented on small-size UAVs in \cite{Daub2018HoneyDrone} via simulating UAV-specific protocols in the designed UAV honeypot. {Motivated by existing works, we leverage the portable and lightweight UAV honeypots to protect real UAVs, by emulating UAV's radio protocols and trapping cyberattackers in the honeypots, as shown in Fig.~\ref{fig:honeypot-UAV}.
+Besides, the logs of attackers' behaviors can be captured by the honeypots to help learn the attack patterns and design the UAV defense strategy.}

 Despite the fundamental contributions to system and software design of existing literature \cite{Vasi2014HosTaGe,Daub2018HoneyDrone}, the honeypot-based cooperative defensive strategy for UAVs is rarely studied.
 Particularly, given the current trend of distributed, sophisticated, and complex covert cyber attacks (e.g., advanced persistent threat (APT) and distributed DoS (DDoS)), there is a necessity for large-scale collaborative defense among UAVs for global situational awareness by exchanging trapped attack information (e.g., attack interaction logs) in local honeypots.
 Nonetheless, as participating in such collaboration mechanisms entails significant costs (e.g., honeypot execution and communication costs) and potential privacy leakage (e.g., UAV configuration and flying route), UAVs might be reluctant to share their captured attack data without adequate incentives.
 Additionally, malicious UAVs may distribute false attack information to mislead others.
 Therefore, it is imperative to design an effective incentive mechanism to encourage UAVs to honestly cooperate in the joint defense.